The Struggle for the Heart & Soul of the Liberty Movement

 Libertarians are the Vols of politics!

-As I write this, the University of Tennessee Volunteer football team is not having their best year, but year after year, Tennessee Vol Fans have proven their continued devotion to their team.
+As I wrote this, the University of Tennessee Volunteer football team was not having their best year, but year after year, Tennessee Vol Fans have proven their continuous devotion to their beloved Volunteers.